galaxyproject/training-material/topics/statistics/tutorials/aberrant_pi3k_pathway_analysis/tutorial.md

 As elastic net penalty with stochastic decent gradient approach induces sparsity in the number of features used in classification, and the best/top features (genes) are likely to represent transcriptional signature of given disease or aberrant activity of the mutated genes in a pathway.

 Each feature (gene) is given a rank and score (negative or positive) depending on its contribution to classification.
-The positive scored genes are likely to be upregulated in activated pathway samples and negatively scored genes are likely to be downstream targets of altered pathways.
+The positive scored genes are likely to be up-regulated in activated pathway samples and negatively scored genes are likely to be downstream targets of altered pathways.

 In this tutorial, we made series of steps to generate classification models and used those models for predicting pharmacological response or identifying potential biomarkers that may be helpful for treatment of various cancers.
 Generate model using ERBB2, KRAS, PIK3CA, and AKT11 oncogenes from the ERK/RAS/PI3K signaling axis pathway.  **Have fun!**